PatrickAlphaC/benchmarking-frameworks/README.md

 # Fairness

 Is this fair?
 Not really.
-Each framework has tradeoffs.
-So a blanket look like this looking at the warm cache isn't great.
+Each framework has tradeoffs, and any attempt to measure will result in some form of cherry-picking, so it'll never be 100% fair.
+But at the same time, experiments like this are the best way for us to reason about the world.
+So, understand each data piece has caveats, but use it to help fuel your decisions!